masataka123/blog3_e/sub4/5_Kontsevich/index.md

 # Kontsevich's puzzle

-Imagine an infinite grid of tiles, as in Figure 1 (bottom left).
-Only the tile at the lower left corner is black, and all the others are white.
+As in Figure 1 (on the left below), consider a grid where only the bottom-left tile is black, and all other tiles are white, with these white tiles extending infinitely upward and to the right.
-Show that, no matter how many times you do the following operation, there will always be a black tile inside the red area in Figure 2 (bottom right).
+Show that, no matter how many times you apply the following operation, there will always be a black tile in the red region shown in Figure 2 (on the right below).

 [Operation]
-Choose a black tile whose top tile and right tile are both white.
-Change this black tile into white, and change the top tile and the right tile into black.
+Choose a black tile whose tile above and tile to the right are both white (as in Figure 1).
+Change this chosen tile to white, and change both the tile above and the tile to the right to black.

 ![](https://masataka123.github.io/blog3/picture/kont.jpg)